VarshaUpadhyay/ScheduleDashboard/README.md

 # ScheduleDashboard

-ScheduleDashboard is a lightweight Spring Boot dashboard for monitoring and managing scheduled jobs in Java applications.
+ScheduleDashboard is a lightweight Spring Boot dashboard for monitoring and managing Spring Batch scheduled jobs in Java applications.

 It uses AspectJ for tracking and intercepting scheduled job executions and Thymeleaf for rendering the dashboard UI.
-The dashboard provides real-time visibility into scheduled tasks and allows manual triggering of jobs directly from the interface.
+The dashboard provides real-time visibility into scheduled tasks, execution monitoring, and manual triggering capabilities directly from the interface.

 ---